 Additionally, your name must be distinguishable from all other business names in the state.

 It’s also a good idea to check for nationally trademarked names, to ward off any potential problems later if your business expands, and check the availability of related domain names using our Domain Name Search tool.
 Using “.com” or “.org” sharply increases credibility, so it’s best to focus on these.

 Once you’ve found a name that clears these hurdles, go ahead and reserve the name with this Name Reservation Request form on the Utah department of commerce website.

-In Utah, your LLC needs to have a registered agent, or agent for service of process.
+In Utah, your LLC needs to have a registered agent.
 A registered agent is a person or business authorized to accept legal, tax, and financial documents on behalf of your business, and communicate with the state on relevant matters.

 The purpose of a registered agent is to ensure compliance with state laws and make sure official documents are handled in a timely manner.
 Having one person or entity to handle important documents helps to ensure nothing is missed, helping avoid potential potholes.

 In Utah, you can be your own registered agent for your LLC, or it can be another member of the LLC.
 An individual who is not a member or a professional agency can also serve as the registered agent for your LLC.

 In Utah, the requirements to be a registered agent are: